We Build a Factory

 Funding came from the New Mexico Space Grant Consortium, a NASA Educational development program.
 We conducted test launches with both live and dumb-mass payloads and student launches at the SMRA Launch Site near Holloman AFB, and another at Spaceport America.

 Your little rocket used an ¨A¨, ¨B¨ or ¨C¨ motor.
 The motor in the rocket shown here is an ¨O¨ motor.
-It is taller that Gloria.
+The motor alone is taller that Gloria.

 So while the market for our launch equipment is small by conventional standards, it is a pretty intense market.
 And we really know our customers.